 &lt;sup>1 People v.
 Patterson, 156 Cal.
 Rptr.
 518 (Cal.
 App.
+2d Dist.
 1979)

-A lawf Legal Standard ful arrest has three elements: You must have probable cause that a crime has been committed; You need legal authority to make the arrest; and You must have lawful access to the suspect.
-There are two ways to effectuate an arrest : You may use any physical force with the intent to arrest; or You may make a show of authority sufficient enough to make a reasonable person believe he was under arrest.
+A lawf Legal Standard ul arrest has three elements: You must have probable cause that a crime has been committed; You need legal authority to make the arrest; and You must have lawful access to the suspect.
+There a are two ways to effectuate an arrest : You may use any physical force with the intent to arrest; or You may make a show of authority sufficient enough to make a reasonable person believe he was under arrest.

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.